 Note: The blue LED is ON when the network is busy detecting Dynamixel motors.

-In order to begin using this board, you must disable the compliant mode, and you can then use the functions and variables of the Dynamixel module.
+In order to begin using this board, you must disable the compliant mode, and you can then use the functions and variables of the Dynamixel container.

 Warning: Dynamixel boards don’t belong to the power category.
 Thus, do not power your motors on the Robotis side, you won’t be able to share this power with others boards.